Heinkel He 274: Development

 The first proposal for what would become the He 274 started with six airframe orders for what had been known as the He 177H, which were requested from Heinkel as early as mid-October 1941, all to have four engines in stretched production He 177A-3 fuselages.
 The main production version had been lengthened by 160 cm aft of the wing's trailing edge for better stability and also used for the A-5 subtype — mated to longer span, four-engined wings.
 These proposed aircraft were shortly thereafter officially given the airframe project number 8-274 by the RLM; due to the busy Heinkel factory design offices and aircraft manufacturing facilities, this new "He 274" high-altitude bomber was to have its prototypes built in France by the Societe des Usines Farman (Farman Brothers) in Suresnes.
 Two He 274 prototypes were ordered built in France by the Farman Brothers and four pre-production prototypes by the Heinkel's Heinkel-Nord headquarters at its Rostock-Marienehe (today's Rostock-Schmarl) facility.
 Farman at Suresnes, began their prototype development.

 Work on the requested half-dozen He 274 prototype airframes was leveraged off Heinkel aircraft production at AIA Breguet, Toulouse where French factories produced Heinkel components and Junkers aviation engines.
 French production facilities at Toulouse for Heinkel aircraft were severely damaged by Royal Air Force (RAF) air raids on the night of 5/6 March 1944 and again by the US Eighth Air Force on 25 June 1944.
-This frustrated completion of the French prototypes, as the design work in Germany and Austria had begun by February 1943, on what had emerged as the Heinkel entry in the trans-Atlantic Amerikabomber strategic heavy bomber design competition, the Heinkel He 277.
-While the RLM-designated 8-277 airframe's design work had been progressing at the Heinkel-Sud facility in Vienna from before that time, the general arrangement "Typenblatt" drawings for the never-completed He 277, with a design influence for the fuselage's geometry from the smaller Heinkel He 219 night fighter, show that it had also adopted many features from the He 274, especially its twin tail.
-The Heinkel entry for the Amerika Bomber competition would itself end up being cancelled on 20 April 1944, with not one completed airframe to show for it.
+This frustrated completion of the French prototypes, as design work in Germany and Austria had already begun by February 1943 on what had emerged as the Heinkel entry in the trans-Atlantic Amerikabomber strategic heavy bomber design competition, the newer Heinkel He 277.
+While the RLM-designated 8-277 airframe's design work had been progressing at the Heinkel-Sud facility in Vienna from before that time, general arrangement "Typenblatt" the drawings for the never-completed He 277, with a design influence for the fuselage's geometry from the smaller Heinkel He 219 night fighter, show that it had also adopted many features from the He 274, especially its twin tail.
+The Heinkel entry for the Amerika Bomber competition was itself cancelled on 20 April 1944, with not one airframe completed.